You can clean clogged drains with your pressure washer using an attachment called a sewer jetter.

 A sewer jetter is a long, flexible, high-pressure hose with a jet nozzle on one end.
 The nozzle typically has a front-firing jet to break apart clogs, and back-firing jets that propel the jetter hose forward into dirty drains and scrub the sides of the pipes.
-The other end of the sewer jetter has a fitting that attaches to the spray wand or trigger gun of your pressure washer.
+The other end of the sewer jetter has a coupling that attaches to the spray wand or trigger gun of your pressure washer.

 - A sewer jetter nozzle’s back-firing jets pull the hose deep into drain lines so there’s less physical effort required.